fieldbook/api-docs/codelets/github.md

 response.
 We use `thenResolve` to make the output nicer, so we can look in the GitHub logs and see what happened.

 (And oh yeah, that's an ES6 template string.
-Codelets run on Node 5.5.0, so you can make use of many ES6 features)
+Codelets run on Node 5.5.0 with the `--harmony` flag, so you can make use of many ES6 features)

 ## The end result